tony-aw/tinycodet/README.md

   third-party packages to improve efficiency.
 - This R package has **zero dependencies**, thus avoiding the so-called dependency hell.
-- Although this package has zero dependencies, it can run `stringi` functions, provided the user has the `stringi` (v1.7.12+) R-package installed.
+- Although this package has zero dependencies, it can use patterns from the `stringi` R package, provided the user has the `stringi` R-package installed.

 I realize there are other R-packages that cover some of the above